CodeAndCake/Guides/how-to-hack-your-summer.md

 2. The year is 2035 and the Tate-Google Gallery has commissioned you to create a **Web-based retrospective exhibition** looking at *the defining moments of life in the second decade of the 21st century*.

-3. It is the winter of 2014 and Scotland has declared independence from the UK.
+3. It is the winter of 2016 and Scotland has declared independence from post-Brexit UK.
 The government fears Wales and Northern Ireland will follow suit and has asked you to **redesign the Union flag** to represent England as a single sovereign state.

 4. We’re **catching a train**, and we have only a short time to buy a ticket at the station.
 Do we join the massive queue at the ticket office or try the ticket machine?
 We tackle the machine.
 Instant confusion: when is *Off Peak*, *Anytime*?
 Now there’s a queue behind you..